PC 218: Train Wrecking Laws

-To be found guilty under PC 218 the prosecution must prove that you intentionally:
+To establish guilt under PC 218, the prosecution must convincingly demonstrate that the individual deliberately and intentionally:

-- You acted with the intent to blow up or derail any passenger, freight, or another train, car, or engine.
+- Carried out these actions with the specific intention of causing an explosion or derailing any form of transportation, whether it be a passenger, freight, or another train, car, or engine.

 A conviction for PC 218, Train Wrecking, carries with it the punishment of Life in Prison, without the possibility of parole.
 In other words, you would not return outside in the free world again.
 Needless to say, this is a straight felony, where no probation and no misdemeanor conviction can happen.

 This is a strike offense under the California Three Strikes law, but it is not a Sex Offense under PC 290.
 You could also face a loss of your Professional License if convicted, and if you are not a legal resident, you would face Deportation in Immigration Courtsince this offense is an aggravated felony under Federal Law, and maybe a crime involving moral turpitude.